Florida Asset Protection & Estate Planning Blog

 • Form 709 gift tax return(s), reporting certain gifts made by the decedent prior to death.

-• Form 706 estate tax return, reporting the gross estate and deductions, depending upon the value of the gross estate.
+• Form 706 federal estate tax return, reporting the gross estate and deductions, and the amount of estate taxes due, depending upon the value of the gross estate.

-The personal representative may be required to file other returns.
+The personal representative of the Florida probate estate may be required to file other tax returns.
 Additionally, the personal representative has the responsibility to deal with issues arising from tax years prior to the decedent's death (including tax returns that were filed by the decedent or that should have been filed).

 The personal representative has the responsibility to pay amounts due to the IRS from the decedent and the probate estate and may be personally liable for those taxes.
 If a federal estate tax return is required to be filed, an estate tax closing letter is necessary to clear title to